You Are About to Disappear

 Preface (and a warning)

 Dear visitor, allow me to introduce myself.
 I am the great magician Harry Foudini, and my purpose in this text is to make you disappear.
 Yes, you read that right: it is wholly within my magic powers to make you disappear.
-But you have been forwarned: once you disappear, you won’t ever be able to come back; so it is entirely up to you to decide whether you want to continue reading this magic act.
+But you’ve been forewarned: once you disappear, you won’t ever be able to come back; so it is entirely up to you to decide whether you want to continue reading this magic act.
 You are well aware of the “back” button on your browser, and if you are among the faint of heart, you are strongly advised to press it now, thus retaining your existence.
 I have spoken.
 If you keep reading, do not blame me for your subsequent non-existence.

 So, with your consent, I proceed now with the magic act.